UCC-CE-iTinAEC/osp-scraper/README.md

 2. group by `url_hash`
 3. take the first item from each group.

+See `syllascrape.storage.newest_files` for a helper function that implements this algorithm.

 ### Metadata The following metadata is saved for each downloaded file; all
 fields will be present, with missing values represented by the empty string.